 Why do some HTTPS sites not load properly?

-HTTPS pages can fail to load, or only partially load, for a variety of reasons.
+HTTPS pages can fail to load, or only partially load, for many reasons.

 Here is a set of frequently accessed HTTP and HTTPS sites that often cause problems with Web proxy servers, including Content Gateway.
 Affected sites include: